Some results on Ricci-Bourguignon solitons and almost solitons: Introduction

 \section{Introduction}

 Ricci solitons play a major role in Ricci flow where they correspond to self-similar solutions of the flow.
-Thus, given a geometric flow it is natural to study the solitons associated to that flow.
+Thus, given a geometric flow, it is natural to study the solitons associated to that flow.
+A family of metrics $g(t)$ on an $n$-dimensional Riemannian manifold $(M^n,g)$ is said to evolve by the \emph{Ricci-Bourguignon} flow (RB flow for short) if $g(t)$ satisfies the following evolution equation